dhilst/lis.py/README.md

 * `true`is `True` and `false` is `False`
 * Integers are integers, no floats, sorry
-* Symbol starting with `:` are called keywords and they evaluate to them selfs.
+* Symbol starting with `:` are called keywords and they evaluate to themselves.
 You can think of it as constants
 * We have no strings

 ## Global functions